What is Wabi Sabi? Embracing Imperfection

 Wabi Sabi

 Have you ever appreciated the beauty of nature, and noted that nothing is perfectly symmetrical or balanced?
 The Japanese have a term for this phenomenon.
-Wabi-sabi is defined by Collins Dictionary as “a way of living that focuses on finding beauty within the imperfections of life and accepting peacefully the natural cycle of growth and decay.”
+Wabi sabi is defined by Collins Dictionary as “a way of living that focuses on finding beauty within the imperfections of life and accepting peacefully the natural cycle of growth and decay.”

 In recent years, I have begun to intentionally work toward letting go of expectations and I try to allow experiences to unfold more organically.
 I am finding them to be so much more enjoyable when I accept them for what they are instead of lamenting what they were not.

 Wabi-sabi can be applied to so many different aspects of life.
 When I think about body image, I could get discouraged that my belly is not as toned as it once was or that faint lines are starting to show up around my eyes, or I could appreciate that my belly has carried two babies and that the lines around my eyes show age that is accompanied by wisdom.
-When I look around my messy house, I could make myself crazy trying to keep it looking like a showroom or I could instead spend that energy living in it and allowing it to show the signs of a busy, happy family.
+When I look around my messy house, I could make myself go mad trying to keep it looking like a showroom or I could instead spend that energy living in it and allowing it to show the signs of a busy, happy family.

 The essence of wabi-sabi is that at the end of our lives, which will come for all of us, the details of our memories won’t matter.
 It will be the messy imperfections that come together to weave the tapestry of our short time on Earth, so we must learn to embrace and accept them in the moment.